Montandalar/advtrains/advtrains_luaautomation/README.txt

 set_shunt(), unset_shunt()
 	deprecated aliases for set_autocouple() and unset_autocouple(), will be removed from a later release.

+# Approach callbacks
+The LuaATC interface provides a way to hook into the approach callback system, which is for example used in the TSR rails (provided by advtrains_interlocking) or the station tracks (provided by advtrains_lines).
+However, for compatibility reasons, this behavior needs to be explicitly enabled.

+Enabling the receiving of approach events works by setting a variable in the local environment of the ATC rail, by inserting the following code:

+__approach_callback_mode = 1
+-- to receive approach callbacks only in arrow direction -- or alternatively
+__approach_callback_mode = 2
+-- to receive approach callbacks in both directions

+The following event will be emitted when a train approaches:
+{type="approach", approach=true, id="<train_id>"}

+Please note these important considerations when using approach callbacks:
+- Approach events might be generated multiple times for the same approaching train.
+If you are using atc_set_lzb_tsr(), you need to call this function on every run of the approach callback, even if you issued it before for the same train.
+- A reference to the train is available while executing this event, so that functions such as atc_send() or atc_set_text_outside() can be called.
+On any consecutive interrupts, that reference will no longer be available until the train enters the track ("train" event)
+- Unlike all other callbacks, approach callbacks are executed synchronous during the train step.
+This may cause unexpected side effects when performing certain actions (such as switching turnouts, setting signals/routes) from inside such a callback.
+I strongly encourage you to only run things that are absolutely necessary at this point in time, and defer anything else to an interrupt().
+Be aware that certain things might trigger unexpected behavior.

+Operations that are safe to execute in approach callbacks:
+- anything related only to the global environment (setting things in S)
+- digiline_send()
+- atc_set_text_*()
+- atc_set_lzb_tsr() (see below)

+In the context of approach callbacks, one more function is available: atc_set_lzb_tsr(speed)
+	Impose a Temporary Speed Restriction at the location of this rail, making the train pass this rail at the specified speed.
+(Causes the same behavior as the TSR rail)

 # Operator panel
 This simple node executes its actions when punched.
 It can be used to change a switch and update the corresponding signals or similar applications.